josephizatt/sphere-podopoly/README.md

-# sphere-podopoly
-We're developing Podopoly!
+# Welcome to Podopoly by Sphere!

+This application can be run on the GamePod by Sphere.

 Podopopoly is an interactive and real life Monopoly simulator that you can play at home.

-The file system here will be cloned ontop a raspberry pi unit and booted up with the Podopoly game unit.

-# Dev files
+Clone this application onto a Raspberry Pi 3 and connect it up to the GamePod.

+# Working on Podopoly?

-Take a look at Databases.ods, you'll need Excel, Libre, or OpenOffice to view.
+First take a look at Databases.ods, you'll need Excel, Libre, or OpenOffice to view.

+We'll update you here as things progress.